Greece and Italy: Island Service and Italian Adventure

 $4,395 + $275 Intra Trip Flight + Airfare

 New York (JFK) to Corfu

 Spend a week on the Greek island paradise of Corfu, where we will spend our mornings working at a local farm and helping out the community and local orphanage.
 Projects vary and are based on need but you may find yourself working at a food bank or clothing donation store and helping out with the animals on the farm.
 In addition to your service work we will experience everything Corfu has to offer!
 Explore castles, try your hand at watersports, snorkel the bright blue sea, learn a thing or two about creating your own Greek feast, and hit the best boutiques for shopping!

 Then it’s on to Italy to enjoy the seaside beauty of the Amalfi Coast and ancient history in Rome.
 Discover the ruins in Rome and Pompeii and the charming coastal towns of the Amalfi Coast to see the best of these popular destinations with insider access from your expert guides.
 From fresh pasta and decadent gelato to picturesque piazzas and winding alleyways, you’ll fall in love with all things Italian as we experience a lifestyle and culture unlike any other.
 Join us for a spectacular island service project and Italian adventure in Greece and Italy this summer!

 On this program you will:

-- Earn up to 20 hours of service working at the community support center for Greek children at an orphanage and helping out at their farm
+- Earn up to 20 hours of service working at the community support center for local foster children and working with local youth organizations in Corfu

 - Explore castles, ancient ruins and Corfu city